-In the first elections after the dissolution of the USSR parties had poorly defined identities.
-Given the newness of political changes, the continuation of reforms became the only issue of any salience.
+Parties had poorly defined identities in the first elections after the dissolution of the USSR.
+Given the novelty of political changes, continuation of reforms became the only issue of any salience.
 "Russian voters do not see liberals, conservatives, Social Democrats, Christian Democrats, or even Communists when entering the polling booth.
 Rather they see two choices - supporters and opponents of reform" (McFaul 1996: 94).
 In subsequent elections the situation changed.
 According to Titkov's results, the "reformism -conservatism" factor explained less than 20% of the variance in voting results in 1999 and 2003, while "conformism-protest" explained about 36%.
 Titkov predicts an increased significance of the "conformism - protest" dimension and a decreased significance of the "reformism - conservatism" dimension.
 Titkov also argues the current political landscape of Russian parties resembles that of Western Europe, though others strongly disagree (Wilson 2005).